 This page discusses the Bucket Lock feature, which allows you to configure a data retention policy for a Cloud Storage bucket that governs how long objects in the bucket must be retained.
 The feature also allows you to lock the data retention policy, permanently preventing the policy from being reduced or removed.
-For examples of using this feature, see Using Retention Policies and Bucket Lock.

 You can add a retention policy to a bucket to specify a retention period.